Love Mom's Pot Roast but forgot to take notes when she was making it? Search no more!

 The secret to my Mom's pot roast is garlic.
 She taught me how to "plug" garlic cloves into the tender beef and the result is amazing!

-Chuck roast, beef broth or beef stock, beefy onion dried soup mix (I use Lipton Beefy Onion dry mix), fresh garlic, onion (sweet yellow is my favorite, but white onions work just as well), carrots and potatoes (I use waxy potatoes like Red Creamer, New Potatoes or Yukon gold because they hold up best in the liquid).
+Chuck roast, beef broth or beef stock, beefy onion dried soup mix (I use Lipton Beefy Onion dry mix), fresh garlic, onion (sweet yellow is my favorite, but white onions work just as well), carrots and potatoes (I use waxy potatoes like Red Creamer, New Potatoes or Yukon gold because they hold up best in the braising liquid).

 You can use russet potatoes if you prefer.
 (Peeled or not).
 Just clean and cut the russet or Idaho potatoes but don't put them in the pot until about 2 hours before you're ready to serve.